Skip to main content

 The functional capacity of COMT is further dependent on the health of the methylation cycle, which produces its essential co-substrate, SAM.
 The MTHFR enzyme is a rate-limiting step in this cycle.
 Common polymorphisms in the MTHFR gene (e.g. C677T, A1298C) reduce its efficiency, leading to lower levels of the active folate needed for SAM production.

 An individual with both a slow COMT variant and a reduced-function MTHFR variant possesses a significantly compromised capacity for estrogen detoxification.
-For such an individual, the high concentration of catechol estrogens produced by the of oral estrogen presents a substantial metabolic challenge.
+For such an individual, the high concentration of catechol estrogens produced by the first-pass metabolism of oral estrogen presents a substantial metabolic challenge.

 The detoxification pathway becomes saturated, leading to an accumulation of 2-OHE1 and, more critically, 4-OHE1.
 Research has demonstrated that postmenopausal women with the slow COMT genotype (LL, equivalent to Met/Met) exhibit significantly higher serum estrogen concentrations after an oral dose of estradiol, confirming this reduced clearance capacity in a clinical setting.